Laos and Cambodia Discoverer

 Day 15 - Countryside temple

 After breakfast, you will transfer to the outskirts of town to visit one of the more remote jungle temples – Beng Mealea.
 Feel like an explorer when you discover the overgrown temple.
-Undiscovered for centuries, Beng Mealea has fairly recently been made accessible and remains largely unrestored.
+Undiscovered for centuries, Beng Mealea has recently been made accessible and remains largely unrestored.
 It is one of the very few temples that adventurers can climb through.

 Afterwards, travel back to see some other early examples of Cambodia’s historic temples – the Roluos Group.
 Roluos is the site of an ancient centre of Khmer civilisation known as Hariharalaya.
-It was the first town built by the Angkorian kings in the 8th and 9th century and consists of three main temples: Bakong, Lolei and Preah Ko.
-The surrounding countryside with its rice paddy fields and sugar palm trees are very typically Cambodian.
+It was the first town built by the Angkorian kings in the 8th and 9th centuries and consists of three main temples: Bakong, Lolei and Preah Ko.
+The surrounding countryside with its rice paddy fields and sugar palm trees is very typically Cambodian.

 From there, continue to the shores of the Tonle Sap Lake, where you will have the opportunity to learn about life on the lake.
-The Tonlé Sap is South East Asia’s largest freshwater lake with its size varying greatly depending on the season.
+The Tonlé Sap is Southeast Asia’s largest freshwater lake with its size varying greatly depending on the season.
 Board a local boat and visit Kompong Pluk, a village where you will see houses on stilts that are submerged when Tonlé Sap Lake extends.
 On the way, you will pass floating houses and impressive flooded forests.

-Tonight at your final dinner, you will be experiencing Khmer cuisine from award winning Master Chef Luu Meng at his restaurant Malis.
+Tonight, at your final dinner, you will be experiencing Khmer cuisine from award-winning Master Chef Luu Meng at his restaurant Malis.
 The restaurant was born out of the desire to restore Cambodian cuisine to its former glory and put the country back on the culinary map after the terrible Khmer Rouge regime and civil war.
-Renowned for its fresh seasonal produce, delicate flavours and generous hospitality Luu Meng and his team are reviving long forgotten countryside dishes.
+Renowned for its fresh seasonal produce, delicate flavours and generous hospitality Luu Meng and his team are reviving long-forgotten countryside dishes.
 (B,D)

 Day 16 - Departure

-Arrive at the ‘gem’ of the Angkor area, the pretty temple of Banteay Srei.
-The small and charming ‘Citadel of the Women’ remains one of the best preserved temples in Cambodia.
+This morning, travel to Banteay Srei via backroads and villages.
+On the way, you will have the possibility to stop at local communities.
+Seize the opportunity to taste palm juice and palm sugar, which are popular local produce (seasonal).
+Upon arrival at the ‘gem’ of the Angkor area, the pretty temple of Banteay Srei.
+The small and charming ‘Citadel of the Women’ remains one of the best-preserved temples in Cambodia.
 It displays some of the finest examples of classical Khmer art and is noted for its truly remarkable fine bas-reliefs.
 Banteay Srei is unique in that it is constructed of pink sandstone, which is seen nowhere else in Angkor.

 Don’t have time now?